dtsoden/odoo-docker-compose/README.md

 ## Expose the web UI to the internet
 - use a [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one)

-## Remove Template Powered Bu odoo Branding
+## Remove Template Powered By odoo Branding
 - Enable dev mode
 - From Settings a new menu dropdown at the top appears called, Technical.
 - about mid way down locate the section group called "User Interface" and select "Views"